 OCD is a treatable anxiety disorder that affects more than 500,000 people in Australia.
 It usually develops in late childhood or early teenage years and without proper treatment can become a chronic condition.
 As the name suggests, there are 2 kinds of symptoms:

-- compulsions - repetitive behaviours or rituals, which are carried out to reduce anxiety.
+- compulsions - repetitive behaviours or rituals, that are difficult or impossible to resist doing, which are carried out to reduce anxiety

 The compulsions can take considerable time, impacting on normal day-to-day activities.
 For example, a person with OCD may need to check the iron is turned off 20 times.
 People suffering from OCD are usually aware of their behaviours and know they are excessive.
 This can cause shame, forcing people to keep their condition secret.
 The sooner people with OCD seek effective treatment, the closer they are to regaining control of their lives.